aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

     return df
 ```

 This higher-level function `similarity_search` combines the embedding generation and similarity search steps.
 It takes a text input, generates an embedding for that input using the `get_embedding` function, and then uses the `similarity_search_from_emb` function to perform the similarity search.
-The matching articles with similarity scores above a specified threshold `match_threshold` are returned in a DataFrame.
+The matching articles with similarity scores above a specified threshold `match_threshold` are returned as a dataframe.

 ```python
 def similarity_search(text, match_threshold=0.75, match_count=10):